l-atelier-des-chercheurs/dodoc/README.md

 # Install DoDoc

-### Method 1 - macOS only
+### Method 1 - macOS and windows

 #### Download the app

-Download the following app, unzip and launch _dodoc.app_ : https://github.com/l-atelier-des-chercheurs/dodoc/releases/download/4.0.0/dodoc.app.zip
+Download the app from the release page: https://github.com/l-atelier-des-chercheurs/dodoc/releases

 ### Method 2 - All OS